johnpjust/KernelSegmentation/README.md

 <br/>
 From this we can extract properties like area and aspect ratio, as well as other factors like colors to classify kernels without labels (clustering).
 <br/><br/>

+## Unsupervised Learning Method #2

+We can also use generative models to find properties.
+This can include linear methods (PCA) and nonlinear methods (autoencoders and variational autoencoders).